cloudcant/pyWebShell/README.md

-# PyBackdoor
+# WebShell
-A basic flask api in py that can execute shell code over the web for a simple backdoor. ill probably add forwarding with an ngrok module or something later but im just lazy :p
+A basic flask api in py that can execute shell code over the web for a simple shell. ill probably add forwarding with an ngrok module or something later but im just lazy :p

 ## The server Running on a repl